Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Validation and Results

-for our choice of $\Gamma$.
-This means that we expect velocities and viscous stresses to be reduced by a factor $3/4$ with respect to those found in the Newtonian flow scenario; $\Gamma = 0$ and $\mathrm{Wi} = 0$.
-This is a known peculiarity~\cite{thomases2007emergence} and is also mentioned toward the end of Section~\ref{sub:reduce}.
-In practice, we use results obtained for $\mathrm{Wi} = 10^{-4}$ as a stand-in for the limiting behavior in our numerical calculations.
+For our choice of $\Gamma = 1/3$, we expect velocities and viscous stresses to be reduced by a factor $3/4$ with respect to those found in the Newtonian flow scenario; $\Gamma = 0$ and $\mathrm{Wi} = 0$.
+This is also borne out by our data.